dataminer-site/dataminer-site.github.io/docs/archive/0.6/sql/configuration.md

 title: Configuration
 ---

-DuckDB has a number of configuration options that can be used to change the behavior of the system.
+DataMiner has a number of configuration options that can be used to change the behavior of the system.
 The configuration options can be set using either the `SET` statement or the `PRAGMA` statement.

 ### Examples
 ```sql